Instructions for Authors

 Ballard, J. (1998): Some significant apple breeding stations around the world.
 Special report, Pacific Northwest Fruit Tester’s Association, Selah, Washington, 24 pp.

-All graphs, diagrams and photographs should be titled ''Figure'' (1, 2, etc.).
+All graphs, diagrams and photographs should be titled ‘Figure’ (1, 2, etc.).
 They should be given separately from the text on the separate sheets of the paper.
 Graphs and diagrams should be computer drawn, using 9 font size and a maximum width of 13 cm, so that they can be legible and distinct after the size reduction.
 The overuse of colours and hues should be avoided for aesthetic reasons.
 The detailed legend without abbreviations for each graph and diagram should be given.
 The photographs must be of high quality so that they can technically be well reproduced.
-They should be submitted in ''TIF'' or ''JPG'' format, and they will be printed in black and white.
+They should be submitted in ‘TIF’ or ‘JPG’ format, and they will be printed in black and white.
 The title of the illustration should be justified, with a full stop at the end, single spaced from the illustration and given below it.
 Each illustration should be mentioned in the text.
-It should be shown in the text where the illustration should be placed as well.
+In addition, it should be shown in the text where the illustration should be placed.

 Abbreviations and units